UrsineRaven/VSCodePortable/README.md

 * [ ] Write script that automates generating a release
 * [ ] Package bat as an exe
     - [X] ~~*check licensing for VSCode's logo, and see if I can use it for exe*~~ [2019-09-30] **I'm pretty confident that I can't since it's trademarked.
 I'll just draw a terrible rendition in paint and use that.**
-    - [ ] create a rough, but not trade-mark-violating version of the logo to use...
+    - [X] ~~*create a rough, but not trademark-violating version of the logo to use...*~~ [2019-09-30]
+    - [ ] Make the icon less hideous, but still not at risk of being confused with being associated with Microsoft
+* [ ] Add "build" instructions to readme
 * [ ] Add GUI back (my old script that I pulled most of this from had a GUI for settings and whatnot)
 * [ ] Maybe move the To-Do's out of the readme
 * [ ] Maybe package it with PortableApps.com installation tool